DiSSCo/dissco.github.io/Geological/thin_sections.md

 An example of this can be seen [here](https://www.youtube.com/watch?v=b4iIm4P166s).
 [This was programmed using the code found here](https://github.com/MichaelJardine/lmfrench.github.io/blob/main/Geo/thin_section_files/britrocks.sh).

-4. **Image processing** - image processing is currently perfomed manually in Adovbe photoshop.
+4. **Image processing** - image processing is currently perfomed manually in Adobe photoshop.
 This is a liscened program with a fee.
 We are developing an alternative process using free software such as [Image magick](https://imagemagick.org/) which would make the processing of images feasible for more collections.
 The process could also be automated using hot folders so that all imported images are processed in the same manner.

 ## Example Projects
 This workflow was used to digitise the BGS's whole thin section collection as part of their [Britrocks project](https://www.bgs.ac.uk/technologies/databases/bgs-rock-collections/)